 This link is to the BLS entry for fishing jobs.
 It has info on basic requirements, average pay, and expected job growth/decline.

 Getting a Job on a Charter or Party Boat

-Once you have you drug card you need to start looking for a job.
-The only sure-fire ways to get hired quickly are 1) own the boat or 2) Family owned boat.
+Once you have you drug card, you need to start looking for a job.
+The only sure-fire ways to get hired quickly is to either own the boat or have your family own the boat.
 For those of us who don't own the boat, or weren't lucky enough to be born into the life, finding work can be a daunting challenge.

 It is unlikely, though not impossible, that you will simply walk down to the dock one day, drug card in hand, and get hired right away.
 Especially if you haven't been seen around the docks before.
 Most likely you will have to 'pound the docks' day after day, talking to everyone who is willing to listen, asking questions and helping out anyway you can before you even get a shot.
 It is easy to get discouraged and give up, but if you truly want to work on a fishing boat you have to put the time in.